JohnnyInnamorato/JohnnyInnamorato/README.md

 - 👋 Hi, I’m @JohnnyInnamorato
 - 👀 I’m interested in ...
 Coding apps and developing a startup company.
 - 🌱 I’m currently learning ...
 Kotlin, Java, and Python.
 - 💞️ I’m looking to collaborate on ...
-Developing certain apps/.
+Developing certain apps.
 - 📫 How to reach me ... email - Jinnamorato44@gmail.com

 <!---